openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 For each step below, replace any default text with your own text.

-.. note:: All open response assessments include a feedback field below the rubric so that learners can provide written feedback on a peer's overall response.
+.. note:: All the Open Response Assessments include a feedback field below the rubric so that learners can provide written feedback on a peer's overall response.
 You can also allow or require learners to provide feedback for individual criteria.
 See step 4 in the following procedure for instructions.